mikegagnon/linked-lists/README.md

 `this.value` is the smallest value in *this* list, therefore we simply want to return `this.value`.

-You may be confused because we know there is a first node that is not *this*.
+You may be confused because in Case (B) we know there is a first node that is not *this*.
 However, this first node is not a part of *this* list.
 Rather, it is a part of the outermost parent list.